 Every month, we highlight a trend in quilting and show you how you can add this hip style to your projects!

-Geometric fabric for your shopping list (in order going clockwise):
+Paper-piecing products for your shopping list (in order going clockwise):

 Once a month, we highlight blogs our staff is reading right now!